-The Horton Pantry (/current-students/horton-pantry/) is located in the Student Center, Room 114.
+The Horton Nutrition Center (/current-students/horton-nutrition-center/) is located in the Student Center, Room 114.
 The College understands food insecurity is a challenge our students and community members face daily.
 Our mission is to help feed student success and drive the community forward with the promise of a better tomorrow.
-The Horton Pantry has partnerships with larger local food pantries that can provide supplementary fresh foods.
+The Horton Nutrition Center is a self-serve pantry that provides nutritious "to go" foods that students can eat while on campus along with non-perishable food items for home preparation.